-- permanent loss of at least 25% of either the brain's mental function or its physical control function, or - permanent loss of the ability to perform one or more activities of daily living (ADL) without physical help from someone else, or - permanent severe cognitive impairment.
+- permanent loss of at least 25% of the whole person function, or - permanent loss of the ability to perform one or more activities of daily living (ADL) without physical help from someone else, or - permanent severe cognitive impairment.

 The permanent loss or impairment described above must have existed continuously for at least six months.